 Frédéric Lère has lived and worked in Hell’s Kitchen and the Garment District in Manhattan for many years.
-His neighborhood, which includes the recent development of Hudson Yards and the Vessel, has become an endless painting ground.
+His neighborhood, which includes Hudson Yards and the Vessel, has become an endless painting ground.

 At the end of December 2022, some of his Manhattan paintings were shown on over 1,900 LinkNYC digital kiosks across the five boroughs of New York City, as part of the Art On Link program, an initiative developed by the City of New York.